lukegil/slate/source/includes/_ecommerce.md

 				total_pages: "336",
 				isbn: "9780525478812",
-				min_description: "TIME Magazine&#8217;s #1 Fiction Book of 2012! &#147;The Fault in Our Stars is a love story, one of the most genuine and moving ones in recent American fiction, but it&#8217;s also an existential tragedy of tremendous intelligence and courage and sadness.&#8221; &#151;Lev Grossman, TIME Magazine Despite the tumor-shrinking medical miracle that has bought her a few years, Hazel has never&hellip;",
+				min_description: "TIME Magazine&#8217;s #1 Fiction Book of 2012! &#147;The Fault in Our Stars is a love story, one of the most genuine and moving ones in recent American fiction, but it&#8217;s also an existential tragedy of tremendous intelligence and courage and sadness.&#8221; &#151;Lev Grossman, TIME Magazine Despite the tumor-shrinking medical miracle that has bought her a few years, Hazel has never&hellip;", description : "TIME Magazine&#8217;s #1 Fiction Book of 2012! &#147;The Fault in Our Stars is a love story, one of the most genuine and moving ones in recent American fiction, but it&#8217;s also an existential tragedy of tremendous intelligence and courage and sadness.&#8221; &#151;Lev Grossman...",
 				publisher: [
 					{
 						id: "9e87ff41-3267-48fb-a2fa-6949d1832f80",